OpenAstronomy/openastronomy.github.io/_projects/2021/sunpy/scraper.md

 # add a short one line description of your project
 requirements:
 # Student requirements:
+ - Familiarity with Python
- - Knowledge on python and text parsing
+ - Knowledge of Python regex
  - Familiar with web protocols
 difficulty: medium
 issues: